viamrobotics/docs/docs/tutorials/get-started/servo-mousemover.md

 Since the Raspberry Pi will be in a box and won't have much ventilation, cutting a courtesy hole to allow for it to vent is the least we could do to keep it from frying.

 <div class="td-max-width-on-larger-screens">
-  {{<gif webm_src="../../img/single-component-tutorials-servo-mousemover/vent-box.webm" mp4_src="../../img/single-component-tutorials-servo-mousemover/vent-box.mp4" alt="This is sped up gif showing cutting the heat hole for the raspberry pi.
-First they put the raspberry pi inside and identify where they need to cut on the bottom of the box, they then pull the raspberry pi out.
-Then they use box cutters to cut a one inch by two inch hole.">}}
+  {{<gif webm_src="../../img/single-component-tutorials-servo-mousemover/vent-box.webm" mp4_src="../../img/single-component-tutorials-servo-mousemover/vent-box.mp4" alt="This is sped up gif showing cutting the heat hole for the Raspberry Pi.
+First, they put the Raspberry Pi inside and identify where they need to cut on the bottom of the box, they then pull the Raspberry Pi out.
+Then they use box cutters to cut a one-inch by two-inch hole.">}}
 </div>

 Be sure to tape the jumper wires out of the way of the servo.